Common Workplace Injuries

 For a variety of reasons, from financial costs to unfavorable publicity, to the possible necessity to divulge proprietary information, many employers will do everything they can to avoid facing a lawsuit.
 Therefore, hiring the right attorney increases your odds of reaching a fair settlement.

 Among many cases our North Carolina workers’ compensation lawyers have successfully pursued was the case of a client who contracted carpal tunnel syndrome and cubital tunnel syndrome (caused by pressure on the ulnar nerve at the elbow).
 He developed these occupational injuries due to repetitive stress while on the job.

 Our client underwent multiple surgical procedures to treat the conditions, but still developed chronic regional pain syndrome.
 This required extensive physical therapy and pain management, which included a trial of a spinal cord stimulator implant.

-After two and half years of disability compensation payments and payment of all medical expenses, followed by mediation, we obtained a final settlement of $500,000 for our client.
+After two and half years of disability compensation payments and payment of all medical expenses, followed by mediation, we obtained a $500,000 settlement for our client (see disclaimer below).